 For a great time cooking, nothing beats an outdoor grill.

-Not only is it fun and engaging to cook outdoors, but it also provides the best flavor you’ll find at a roadhouse restaurant.
+It is fun and engaging to cook outdoors and provides the best flavor you’ll find at a roadhouse restaurant.

-Size matters when grilling, and when we say size, it typically relates to how many burners are on the grill.
+Size matters when grilling; when we say size, it typically relates to how many burners are on the grill.

 Why DO You Need More than a Single Burner on a Gas Grill